 Alternatively, businesses at this interchange may see an increase in customers with the addition of wayfinding signage once the interchange is relocated.
 Along with potential of increase in customers, the Broad River Road Corridor and Community Master Plan preliminary plans to extend Longcreek Drive at Broad River Road to connect at Colonial Life Boulevard, thus creating a corridor directly connecting I-26 to Broad River Road via Colonial Life Boulevard.
-Moreover, the Richland Renaissance Master Plan16, a countywide plan that promotes preparedness for future growth and development, proposes a "start center" at the corner of Colonial Life Boulevard at Bush River Road, which connects the Richland Renaissance Master Plan to the Broad River Road Corridor and Community Master Plan.
+Moreover, the Richland Renaissance Master Plan17, a countywide plan that promotes preparedness for future growth and development, proposes a "start center" at the corner of Colonial Life Boulevard at Bush River Road, which connects the Richland Renaissance Master Plan to the Broad River Road Corridor and Community Master Plan.
 The "start center" is planned to be a business incubator and transit hub.
 The relocation of the I-26/Bush River Road interchange would support and blend both of these plans and may provide a positive benefit to businesses at this interchange.
-The Richland Renaissance Master plans also includes a project known as Revivify Richland.17 The Revivify Richland attempts to define areas that have become areas of decline and wishes to incentivize economic development in those areas.
+The Richland Renaissance Master Plan also includes a project known as Revivify Richland.18 Revivify Richland attempts to define areas that have become areas of decline and wishes to incentivize economic development in those areas.
 This interchange area was classified to be one of those areas.
-Between both plans, the addition of wayfinding signage, increased safety, and the direct access to Bush River road via the I-126/Colonial Life Boulevard, the effects of the relocation of the I-26/Bush River road via the I-126/Colonial Life Boulevard, the effects of the relocation of the I-26/Bush River road via to create a positive benefit to the area.
+Between both plans, the addition of wayfinding signage, increased safety, and the direct access to Bush River road via the I-126/Colonial Life Boulevard, the effects of the relocation of the I-26/Bush River Road interchange are expected to create a positive benefit to the area.